Was Turning 60 an Unhappy Birthday for You?

 Don’t Judge Me

-RED Magazine explored in its July issue the question of AGE: The Last Taboo, and asked why many women still lie about how old they are.
+A couple years back RED Magazine explored the question of AGE: The Last Taboo, and asked why many women still lie about how old they are.

 Not a mystery to me.
 People are judgemental.
 Even if you look great, a number that is too high in their minds many times serves to diminish or even completely dismiss your worth.
 How dare they?
 How dare we let them?